KetavVN/DemoTwitterApp-Repository/README.md

 ## DemoTwitterApp
 This app was created to demonstrate several technologies.
 App connects with a "Demo" Twitter account (using OAuth).
-Prior set up is required for connection (Connection details, environment.properties file, is ignored in git check-in).
+Prior set up is required for connection (Connection details file, environment.properties, is ignored in git check-in).

 Read more about spring integration with twitter [here](http://docs.spring.io/spring-integration/reference/html/twitter.html).